 Emerging Leader 2012 – 2013

 With the support of the Fellowship for Indigenous Leadership, Rueben was able to implement several key programs, such as Discover Architecture Day and the Gathering of Indigenous Architects in 2012 with one of the not-for-profit Indigenous corporations he co-founded: Indigenous Architecture Victoria.
-Rueben has also continued to drive the other not-for-profit Indigenous corporations he co-founded: the Indigenous Ultimate Association (IUA).
-Rueben has established a private consulting business as he does not receive any income from the two aforementioned corporations.
-With that business, he has been facilitating Cultural Safety Training Workshops with Monash University, as well as several Heritage-related workshops for the State Government.
+Rueben has also continued to drive the other not-for-profit Indigenous corporations he co-founded: the Indigenous Ultimate Association (IUA) and is the Chair of the Ultimate Rules Sub-Committee for the World Flying Disc Federation.
+Rueben established a private consulting business facilitating Cultural Safety Training Workshops with Monash University, as well as several Heritage-related workshops for the State Government.

 Rueben’s vision for the Indigenous community in Victoria is that all Indigenous Victorians are fit, healthy and living meaningful lives, and have the tools to continue to be the longest continued culture in the world.
 He believes a key aspect to the continuation of the culture is to ensure that all Victorians understand and embrace the Indigenous culture.
 To do this, he believes that we all need to embrace the values of the Indigenous culture and use them to guide our everyday decisions.
 This will lead to strong role models in the community for both the Indigenous and non-Indigenous members.